Victor Cazalet: Promoting military ties with the United States

 Cazalet also termed himself "a booster for America" and had publicly expressed the gratitude of British subjects for the aid that America gave Britain before and after World War II began.
 In 1940 he wanted Britain to give the US a free port in the West Indies, with all sovereign rights so that the US Navy could have a port closer to South America.
-He also hoped that the US and British Navies would join together after the war to "pool their policies and ideas".
+He also hoped that the US and British Navies would join after the war to "pool their policies and ideas".

 He had expressed that opinion since the disputes at the 1927 Geneva Naval Conference and he continued during the revival of those efforts that led to the London Naval Treaty in 1930.
 He feared that a failure of Britain and the United States to reach an agreement, regardless of the other countries involved, would lead to a dangerous competition in shipbuilding between both countries that would seriously jeopardise world peace: In 1929 he said, "Each country should build the ships it needs without regarding the other navy as a possible enemy".

 In 1941, during the London Blitz, Cazalet urged the American government to keep the lifeline between their countries open.
 "The victory can be won," he emphasised, "if the stuff gets over".
 He added that Britain was deeply grateful for the help it had already received from the US.